Dutch NL English EN French FR German DE Spanish ES

 Well – where do they come from?

-I’m sure that if you ran a poll today, asking the question in the title, there would be many who would be unable to answer.
-When I was a youngster everyone knew perfectly well that they were brought by Storks.
-In Europe the Stork in question was the European White Stork – Ciconia ciconia.
+I’m sure that if you ran a poll today, asking the question, “Where do babies come from?”, many would be unable to answer.
+When I was younger, everyone knew that babies were brought by Storks.
+In Europe, the Stork in question, is the European White Stork – Ciconia ciconia.
 So named, mainly, for the fact that it is mostly White with Black wings.
 It also differentiates it from another, closely related European Stork, the Black Stork – Ciconia nigra.
 Although there are some small, scattered, non-migratory populations both species tend to migrate to Sub-Saharan Africa in the European winter season.
 We, very recently, had a flock of some 50 White Storks passing through here, at Pamuzinda Safari Lodge.
-No doubt on their way back to Europe in the hopes the weather would improve on what they seem to be having there at the moment.
+No doubt on their way back to Europe in the hopes the weather would improve on what they seemed to be having there at the moment.

 Black Stork